Go

 #### Enable full source code analysis

-To build the most accurate dependency tree for Go Modules Projects imported from SCM integrations, Snyk needs to access all the files in your repository.
+To build the most accurate dependency tree for Go modules Projects imported from SCM integrations, Snyk must access all files in your repository.

-This enables Snyk to see the `import` statements in your `.go` source files, and determine which specific packages are used in your application.
+This allows Snyk to see the import statements in your `.go` source files and determine which specific packages your application uses.
 Without this access, Snyk includes all packages from the modules listed in your `go.mod` file.

 To enable full source code analysis, adjust your settings as follows: